-Sound Station, our alternative schooling provision programme, is an exciting extra-curricular learning option for young people aged 14 to 24.
+Our alternative schooling provision programme is an exciting extra-curricular learning option for young people aged 14 to 24.
+Learners gain creative-industry accreditation and develop transferable 21st-century skills, working in our real-industry environment.
+This offers an authentic and truly unique educational setting.

 ★ Develop drive and ambition through working in real industry situations.